grep4linux/salt-admin-student/README.rst

 ====================================================
-Student Setup of Fundamentals of Salt Administration
+Student Lab Environment for Salt Administration I
 ====================================================

 SaltStack Training Services
 ===========================

-This project is to duplicate the student environment used in the SaltStack Fundamentals of Salt Administration course so that labs can be practiced after the course.
+This project is to duplicate the student environment used in the SaltStack Sadministration I course so that labs can be practiced after the course.

 There are a couple of differences from the setup during the class.
-For example, the vagrant project installs the Salt master and all minions so you can skip the first lab.
-Also, the Salt cloud configuration is not implemented since all VMs are running local.
+The Salt cloud configuration is not implemented since all VMs are running local.

+..
 The ``sdev`` system is running CentOS and not SUSE.

 Requirements
 ============